 You will develop technical skills through fundamental theory and practical laboratory work, learning from leading experts, who are working on a range of ground breaking projects from developing bionic implants and creating models and devices to better understand and treat diseases, such as autism and epilepsy, to creating energy efficient telecommunication systems and deploying sensor networks to monitor and manage the environment.
 You will have the opportunity to take part in a research project in electronic and photonic system design, telecommunications, power networks, signal processing and automatic control systems.

 The Master of Engineering (Electrical) will lead to a formal qualification in electrical engineering.

 Design and create a range of technical solutions, in areas ranging from medical bionics and neural engineering, to energy conversion, power distribution and communications networks.
 Career opportunities exist as technical specialists and managers in fields such as the power industry, telecommunications, electronics, biotechnology, manufacturing, automation, transport, defence and the computer industry, as well as roles in research and innovation.
-While most graduates will begin their careers in technical roles, many will move quickly into management roles.
-You will find employment with companies such as Telstra, Siemens, Australian Aerospace, BHP Billiton, Chevron, Alcoa, Compumedics, Ausbiotech and Cochlear Ltd.

 The Master of Engineering is professionally recognised under two major accreditation frameworks — EUR-ACE® and the Washington Accord (through Engineers Australia).
 Graduates can work as professional engineers throughout Europe, and as professional engineers in the 17 countries of the Washington Accord.